nathalia-rus/Prototypes/README.md

 # 4. Minerva

 <b> stack: </b>  Node js (with Koa), MongoDB, Mongoose, React, Redux, Sketch for design.
 My role: both server and client tasks (trying with different types of APIs, adding features, refractoring, etc).<br>
-<b> Description: </b> An app to scan a book, and automatically vizualise the reviews.
+<b> Description: </b> Login via Gmail account to scan a book, and automatically vizualise the reviews.
 However - problem with Google Books API: no access to single reviews.
-Project still in progress.<br><br>
+Project still in progress; AWS API to be used instead.<br><br>

 <i>See: "Minerva": </i> screenshots of the pages.